neurodata/neurodata.io/content/about/agreements.md

   - Consider what it would take for us to solve our problem without their help (this means searching the literature, exploring and writing code, reading books, etc).
   - Consider what it would take for peers within the lab to help with our problem (this means asking labmates for help or literature recommendations, or asking jovo for help or literature recommendations).
-  - Make a judgement call that the ratio of the effort required in #1 or #2 to the effort required to contact someone outside the lab is high enough to justify the potential cost to their time.
+  - Make a judgment call that the ratio of the effort required in #1 or #2 to the effort required to contact someone outside the lab is high enough to justify the potential cost to their time.

 If we do have to ask people outside the lab questions, clarify to them the extent to which we are grateful for their time, and that we have exhausted our internal resources prior to reaching out.
 Any questions we ask are about pointing us in the right direction, rather than asking for a time to speak with them.